ayushhdesai/ImageProcessor/Assignment 4/USEME.md

-Introduction
+# Introduction

-This USEME file provides guidance on how to use the script commands supported by our application.
-The application offers a variety of image processing functionalities, below you will find detailed instructions on each command, example usages, and any specific conditions or sequence requirements for the commands.
+This document provides guidance on using our image processing application, which offers a variety of functionalities for image manipulation and analysis.
+The application can be operated in different modes, including GUI, file-based, and interactive command-line modes.

+# Application Modes
+1. GUI Mode
+   Usage: Run the application without any command-line arguments.
+   Description: Launches the graphical user interface, allowing users to interact with the application through a user-friendly visual platform.
+2. File-Based Mode
+   Usage: java -jar ImageProcessing.jar -file [filePath]
+   Example: java -jar ImageProcessing.jar -file commands.txt
+   Description: Processes a list of commands from a specified file.
+Each line in the file should contain one command.
+3. Interactive Command-Line Mode
+   Usage: java -jar ImageProcessing.jar -text
+   Description: Enters an interactive mode where commands can be typed and executed one at a time in the console.

-Command List and Usage Examples
+# Command List and Usage Examples

 1. Load Image
 - Command: load [path] [imageKey]